 Did you ever wonder where Hollywood stylists find all of the wonderful pieces highlighted on television every week?
-Just the other day, I stumbled upon one of their secret suppliers – jewelry by Jivita Harris-Casey!
+Just the other day, I stumbled upon one of their secret suppliers – Jivita Harris-Casey Jewelry!
 Her gorgeous pieces run the gamut including exquisite necklaces, bracelets, rings and earrings, plus nature-inspired collections like the Water & Stars, Twig, Pebble, and Leaf.
 She also designs with a lighter, more ethereal side which is beautifully showcased in her Gypsy and Mythology collections.
 Add in some truly spectacular one-of a-kind pieces and I hardly knew where to start!

 I was born in The Netherlands, but my father is American and we moved back to his native southern California when I was six.
 We grew up in Huntington Beach, at that time a lazy little surf town.
 California is such an amazing place that the oceans, mountains, deserts are all so easily accessible.